azdavis/millet/README.md

 ## Development

-The project is mostly written in Rust, so you will almost certainly need a Rust installation.
-If you want to build the VS Code extension as well, you should also install Node.js.
+The project is mostly written in Rust, so you will need a Rust installation.
+If you want to build the VS Code extension in TypeScript as well, you should also install Node.js.

-Install the dependencies:

 | What            | Version       | Why                   |
 | --------------- | ------------- | --------------------- |
 | [Rust][rust]    | Latest stable | Build Rust code       |
 | [Node.js][node] | 18            | Build TypeScript code |

-Then, download/clone the repo and run `cargo xtask ci` inside it.
+After installing the dependencies, download/clone the repo and run `cargo xtask ci` inside it.
 This will build the project and run tests.

 If you're using VS Code, you can try out the VS Code extension: